buddhist-uni/buddhist-uni.github.io/_drafts/_courses/roots.md

 [CBT] Th.31
 {:.mb-0}
-- The ideal of the "Righteous Monarch" was hugely influential in the Theravada world and continues to justify monarchy in Thailand today.
+- The ideal of the "Righteous Monarch" was hugely influential in the Theravāda world and continues to justify monarchy in Thailand today.

 [CBT] Th.215
 {:.mb-0}
-- The Theravada monks, meanwhile, hold up Sariputta as their ideal: the wise, analytical follower of the Buddha.
+- The Theravāda monks, meanwhile, hold up Sariputta as their ideal: the wise, analytical follower of the Buddha.

 [CBT] Th.90–91, Th.146, Th.159
 {:.mb-0}